2022 Istanbul bombing: International reactions

 Representatives of many governments condemned the attack and offered their condolences.
 Condolences were also offered by international organizations such as the European Council, North Atlantic Treaty Organization (NATO), and Organization of Turkic States (OTS).

 German President Frank-Walter Steinmeier expressed his condolences to Recep Tayyip Erdoğan the president of Turkey.
 Steinmeier said, "In this moment of shock, we Germans stand by the citizens of Istanbul and the Turkish people."
 Steinmeier wrote Sunday, in step with an assertion from his office."

 German Foreign Minister Annalena Baerbock also said: "My thoughts are with the people who simply wanted to stroll on the Istiklal shopping street on a Sunday and have now become victims of a serious explosion."
 Baerbock also said, "Our thoughts are with those who were injured, and our deepest condolences go to those who lost loved ones."

 French President Emmanuel Macron expressed his condolences on Twitter.
 Macron said, "On this meaningful day for our nation, just as we commemorate those who lost their lives on November 13, 2015, the Turkish people were attacked from their heart, from Istanbul," Macron said, referring to November 2015 Paris attacks on the Bataclan theatre and other parts of Paris claimed by the so-called "Islamic State" militant group seven years ago.
 "We share your pain.
 Our condolences.
 We are with you in the fight against terrorism," Macron said.

-The condolences offered by the U.S. embassy in Turkey were rejected by the Turkish Interior Minister Süleyman Soylu, who repeating the claim that the attack was carried out by the US-supported YPG.
+The condolences offered by the U.S. embassy in Turkey were rejected by the Turkish Interior Minister Süleyman Soylu, who repeated the claim that the attack was carried out by the US-supported YPG.

 The Left in the European Parliament – GUE/NGL argued AKP accusations linking the attack to Syrian YPG is an electoral strategy, using war mongering to distract from deepening economic context and to raise nationalist votes.